 an increase in student achievement for three years for students overall and for each subgroup of students, as shown by;

-an increase in MCAS scores and an increase in median student growth percentile;
+an increase in MCAS scores and an increase in student growth;

-a reduction in the proficiency gap;

 (for a high school) a higher graduation rate; and

 (for a high school) a measure of postsecondary success, once the Department identifies one that is sufficiently reliable, valid, and timely; and

-progress in implementing the conditions for school effectiveness described in 603 CMR 2.03(4)(b).
+progress in implementing the standards and indicators published pursuant to 603 CMR 2.03(6)(a) and (b).

-(b) The commissioner, in defining the required progress for each school, shall customize it to the particular reasons the school was placed in Level 4, defining it as any or all of the progress in 2.05(10)(a)1 and 2, or any other progress the commissioner determines appropriate.
+(b) The commissioner, in defining the required progress for each school, shall customize it to the particular reasons the school was designated as underperforming, defining it as any or all of the progress in 2.05(10)(a)1 and 2, or any other progress the commissioner determines appropriate.

-(c) After consultation with the superintendent, the commissioner shall remove a school from Level 4 when, at any time, the commissioner determines, based on evidence that may include evidence from a report from the accountability monitor appointed pursuant to 603 CMR 2.05(4)(b), a review by the superintendent submitted pursuant to M.G.L. c.
+(c) After consultation with the superintendent, the commissioner shall remove a school from underperforming status when, at any time, the commissioner determines, based on evidence that may include evidence from a report from the accountability monitor appointed pursuant to 603 CMR 2.05(4)(b), a review by the superintendent submitted pursuant to M.G.L. c.
 69, § J(k), a review conducted by the commissioner pursuant to M.G.L. c.
 69, § 1J(l), or a district review or a follow-up review, that:

-the school has achieved the academic and other progress defined by the commissioner under 603 CMR 2.05(10)(a) and (b) as necessary to allow it to be removed from Level 4; and
+the school has achieved the academic and other progress defined by the commissioner under 603 CMR 2.05(10)(a) and (b) as necessary to allow it to be removed from underperforming status; and

-the district has the capacity to continue making progress in improving school performance without the accountability and assistance provided due to the school's placement in Level 4.
+the district has the capacity to continue making progress in improving school performance without the accountability and assistance provided due to the school's designation as underperforming.

 (d) At the expiration of the turnaround plan, in conducting a review of the school pursuant to M.G.L. c.
 69, § 1J(l), the commissioner shall consider whether the conditions described in 603 CMR 2.05(10)(c)1 and 2 exist.
-If the commissioner determines that both of these conditions exist, he or she shall remove the school from Level 4.
+If the commissioner determines that both of these conditions exist, he or she shall remove the school from underperforming status.

-(e) Following his review, the Commissioner will make a determination as to whether the school has improved sufficiently to be removed from Level 4; remains in Level 4; or is chronically underperforming.
-The Commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
-The Commissioner may extend this period of time for good cause.
+(e) Following his review, the commissioner will make a determination as to whether the school has improved sufficiently to be removed from underperforming status; maintains its underperforming designation; or is chronically underperforming.
+The commissioner will make the determination in a reasonable period of time, and in any event within 2 months following the release of MCAS test results.
+The commissioner may extend this period of time for good cause.

-(f) Notwithstanding the foregoing requirements of 603 CMR 2.04(10), the commissioner may remove from Level 4 any school for which he or she approves a proposal of closure.
+(f) Notwithstanding the foregoing requirements of 603 CMR 2.05(10), the commissioner may remove from underperforming status any school for which he or she approves a proposal by the district to close the school.

-(11) Effect of removal of school from Level 4; transitional period
+(11) Effect of removal of school from underperforming status; transitional period

-(a) Upon the commissioner's removal of a school from Level 4 pursuant to 603 CMR 2.05(10)(c) or (d), the provisions of M.G.L. c.
+(a) Upon the commissioner's removal of a school from underperforming status pursuant to 603 CMR 2.05(10)(c) or (d), the provisions of M.G.L. c.
 69, § 1J, for schools designated as underperforming shall no longer apply to it and the employment of any receiver for the school shall end.

 (b) The district and school may continue their relationship with any external partner appointed to advise or assist the superintendent in the implementation of the turnaround plan and may continue to use the turnaround plan in order to continue to improve school performance, renewing or revising it as appropriate, provided that any feature of the turnaround plan that was adopted pursuant to M.G.L. c.
 69, § 1J(d), in contravention of any general or special law to the contrary shall be discontinued unless: